 Ed Smith is the Chairman of NHS Improvement and the lead non-executive director for the Department for Transport.

-Ed is the Pro-Chancellor and Chairman of Council at the University of Birmingham, a member of the Competition and Markets Authority panel and Treasurer of Chatham House.
+Ed is the Pro-Chancellor and Chairman of Council at the University of Birmingham and Treasurer of Chatham House.

 He was the former Global Assurance Chief Operating Officer and Strategy Chairman of PricewaterhouseCoopers (PwC).
 Before retiring he had a successful 30-year career with PwC, holding many leading board and top client roles in the UK and globally as a Senior Partner.